3 Ways Protein Supports Your Body Goals

 Getting enough protein in your diet doesn’t have to be complicated.
 One simple tip is to make sure you include some protein in every meal, starting with breakfast.
 Greek yogurt, nut butters, eggs, oats, milk, and soymilk are all great sources of protein.
 Starting the day with protein should also help keep you full and satisfied for longer.

 When you reach for a snack, choose a protein snack, not just empty carbs.
 Nuts, cheeses, smoked salmon, edamame, or hummus will fill you up more than chips and crackers, while providing valuable protein and nutrients.
-Protein bars and protein shakes also make a good snack and can provide a quick protein boost when you’re on the go or just after a workout.
+Protein shakes made with Naturelo's Organic Protein Plant-Based Powder can also make a good snack and can provide a quick protein boost when you’re on the go or just after a workout.

 Meat is a reliable source of protein, but you don’t have to rely on it.
 Beans and lentils are great sources of plant-based protein and easy to add to salads, wraps, and grain bowls.
 You can also swap out white rice for whole grains like quinoa and brown rice, which have a higher protein content.
 As long as you’re eating a variety of different protein sources throughout the day, you should have no trouble meeting your protein needs.